Every three months or so, I dye my hair 7 colors. Here’s how:

 After all of it’s done, I cover my head in a plastic bag, and keep it there for 1.5 hours.
 There’s really no such thing as too much processing time for deposit dyes.

 9. Getting dye off skin will be a pain.
 Use soap, alcohol, or nail polish remover.
+(I probably shouldn’t, but this doesn’t bother my skin.
+If you have sensitive skin, this is a really bad idea).
 I do most of this while my hair is processing.

-10. Washing out your hair once you’re finished processing: Just take a normal shower: cool water only!
+10. Washing out your hair once you’re finished processing: Just take a normal shower: cool water only, no shampoo!
 Don’t wash your hair with hot water now, or at any time while your hair is dyed.
 It will fade the colors and will make the colors bleed into each other.
+But this especially true within the first week after dyeing.
 Also, the less often you wash your hair, the better.

 11. Touch up any parts of your hair that didn’t come out right by putting tin foil underneath the section, re-dyeing it, and wrapping it up in foil.
 Wash it out with cold water when ready.